zeeman-effect/maiar-ai/website/docs/04-monitor-providers/04-custom-monitors.md

 ## Conclusion

-Creating custom monitor providers allows you to integrate your Maiar agent with your existing monitoring infrastructure or build specialized visualization and debugging tools.
+Creating custom monitor providers allows you to integrate your MAIAR agent with your existing monitoring infrastructure or build specialized visualization and debugging tools.
 By starting with these patterns and ideas, you can create robust, efficient monitors tailored to your specific requirements.

 :::tip Next Steps